AwesomeAlexey/AwesomeAlexey.github.io/index.md

     *Youth Project Activity Center "FabLab Polytech" (St.-Petersburg)*

-    Tutor of programming STM32 microcontrollers, 3D-Modeling and 3D-printing, Theoretical mechanics for BioMechanic applications for university students, participating competitions (such as WorldSkills), etc.
+    Tutor of programming STM32 & Arduino microcontrollers, 3D-Modeling and 3D-printing,
+Theoretical mechanics for BioMechanic applications for university students, participating competitions (such as WorldSkills), etc.

 * ### Python Developer

     *Freelance*

     Developing a Python-based projects, such as CV projects, chat-bots, etc.

+* ### Developer of the robots concept

+    *PALFINGER AG*

+    Developing a concept of the snake-like robot works as an articulated sling.
+Developing the bending mechanisms, overall system architecture and computer vision.

+# <a id="other_expirience" href="#other_expirience">🏂 Other experience</a>

+* ### Volunteers coordinator and events organizer Coordinator in St.-Petersburg City volunteering center, coordinating teams of volunteers from 5 to 30-40 people on such events as EURO2020, Red Sails, IRONMAN Triathlon, etc.

+* ### Head of the Students union 'PolyMakers'
+    Head of the students union 'PolyMakers' in the Peter the Great St.-Petersburg Polytechnic University based - taking care of organizing events, communicating with the administration, and leading the union members

+* ### Sportsman
+    Climbing, snowboarding, table tennis, also yoga, free-diving and general fitness.

 # <a id="projects" href="#projects">🧩 Projects</a>